 - Keep the plants that attract Japanese beetles away from your plants to keep them safe.

-- Get your gardening boots on and be on the lookout for the Japanese beetle to prevent the damage before it goes extreme.
+- Get your gardening boots on and be on the lookout for the insect eggs to prevent the damage before it goes extreme.

 Japanese beetle may not kill your firm plants, but they will surely leave your plants in a sorry state.